ophub/amlogic-s9xxx-openwrt/documents/README.md

 ## 6. Saving Firmware

-The settings for firmware saving are also controlled in the .github/workflows/build-openwrt-system-image.yml file.
-We automatically upload the compiled firmware to the Actions and Releases provided by the official github through scripts, or to a third party (such as WeTransfer).
+Firmware saving settings are also controlled in the .github/workflows/build-openwrt-system-image.yml file.
+Compiled firmware is automatically uploaded via scripts to GitHub's official Actions and Releases, or to third-party platforms (such as WeTransfer).

-Currently, the longest storage period in Actions on github is 90 days, Releases is permanent, and third parties such as WeTransfer are 7 days.
-First of all, we thank these service providers for their free support, but please also save everyone's use.
-We advocate reasonable use of free services.
+Currently, the maximum retention period for GitHub Actions artifacts is 90 days, Releases are permanent, and third-party platforms such as WeTransfer retain files for 7 days.
+We appreciate the free support provided by these service providers, and encourage responsible use of these free services.

 ### 6.1 Save to Github Actions